 - A list of all people who have a beneficial interest in the company to be created, and in the parent company.

-Opening this bank account can take from 3 to 5 weeks and the process can be long-winded.
+Opening this bank account can take 3 to 5 weeks and the process can be long-winded.
 From our experience, the requirements can vary from bank to bank depending on the bank’s commercial strategy.

 Some banks are sensitive to “business centres” hosting many unsavory entities as they have caused them problems in the past.
 Therefore, their policy is now to immediately turn down all applications from such centres.